Cleburne State Park

 Fishing and boating the clear blue waters of Cedar Lake is a wonderful way to spend the day with your family.
-NOTE: Boats may not create any wake on this lake and personal watercraft (i.e. jet skis, seadoos, etc.) are not allowed.
+Note: Boats may not create any wake on this lake and personal watercraft (i.e. jet skis, seadoos, etc.) are not allowed.
 Currently no ice, groceries, food or camping supplies are available within the park.

 The park offers a variety of educational opportunities; check the calendar for upcoming events or contact the park for special tours.

 Get more information on the Civilian Conservation Corps, which helped develop this park and numerous others over 70 years ago, by visiting our CCC page that includes the interactive online exhibits and education resource, “The Look of Nature: Designing Texas State Parks During the Great Depression” and “A New Deal for Texas Parks."

 Ask about the Junior Ranger Explorer Packs available for free checkout at the park!